CSS-Angie/Food-Forest-Foraging/README.md

 # The objective of the website

 The food forest hype keeps continuing to conquer the world.
 Many people are looking at their garden, wondering what they can do to make the world a better place.
-The ones doing this are willing to start a food forest with native plants and herbs, shrubs and trees (we will only mention plants from now on, but with regard to all).
-Somehow, unfortunately, the knowledge how to use native plants got lost along the way.
+The ones doing this are willing to start a food forest with native plants and herbs, shrubs, and trees (we will only mention plants from now on, but with regard to all).
+Unfortunately, the knowledge of how to use native plants got lost along the way.
 Knowing quite a few people doubting how to use plants from their gardens or found in the woods, I started with the idea of generating information about identification of and recipes for plants.
-When people harvest plants while foraging in their backyard or the woods, they only need to visit this website to learn on what to do with them.
+When people harvest plants while foraging in their backyard or the woods, they only need to visit this website to learn what to do with them.

 The primary target groups in this case are: